What do they actually do?

 The mathematics and finance needed to scientifically measure – and mitigate – risks have their origins in the 17th century studies of probability and annuities.
-Actuaries use advanced skills developed primarily in mathematics, particularly calculus-based probability and mathematical statistics, and for this reason actuaries are essential to the insurance and reinsurance industries.
+Actuaries use advanced skills developed primarily in mathematics, particularly calculus-based probability and mathematical statistics, and for this reason actuaries are essential to the Re/Insurance industries in London and Bermuda.

 Actuaries assemble and analyse data to estimate the probability and likely cost of the occurrence of an event such as death, sickness, injury, disability, or loss of property.

 They also address financial questions, including those involving the level of pension contributions required to produce a certain retirement income and the way in which a company should invest resources to maximise its return on investments in the light of potential risk.
 Accordingly, actuaries help design and price insurance policies, pension plans, and other financial strategies in a manner that will help ensure that the plans are maintained on a sound financial basis.

 Most traditional actuarial disciplines fall into two main categories: life and non-life.